 This recipe is my low carb, gluten-free version of the dessert we had at The Proprietors.
 They called theirs Chocolate Candy Bar Tart and it was a chocolate crust with a rich caramel nut filling and a thick layer of chocolate ganache.
 It was truly delicious, although very hard to get a fork through as the caramel was so thick and chewy.
 My version is truly delicious too, and the caramel is a little thinner and easier to manage (read: easy to fork into your mouth.
 Maybe too easy!).
 Mine has the added bonus of containing no sugar.
 And I couldn’t help myself but add a little crushed sea salt to the top.
 Hence, Salted Dark Chocolate Candy Bar Tart was born.

-Salted Dark Chocolate Candy Bar Tart and Winter on Nantucket
+Keto Salted Dark Chocolate Candy Bar Tart

 - Preheat oven to 325F and grease a 9-inch tart pan with a removable bottom (I like to use the Kelapo coconut oil spray).